AGPS FAQ for the GPS

 A computer compatible GPS receiver can output data from a serial port (COM port).
 The GPS software will read the positioning data from the in-coming serial port.
 Now a day, there are several compact flash card (CF card) or flash card (PC card) GPS receivers in the market.
 In fact, these kind of PC card GPS is a combo of a serial port and a GPS receiver.
 Once you plug in the PC card receiver, you will see an additional com port is available to your computer.
 You can configure your GPS software toward the correct com port in order to read the data.
 I recommend the PC card or CF card based GPS since it can be used on your laptop as well as your PDA.
 For the external GPS receivers, your computer must equip with an available serial port in order to connect to the external receiver.
 Note that from several users' report, some of the USB based GPS are not quite work with AGPS since their serial port simulator is not stable and may crash your system some time.

-Important!
-Please read the following paragraph before you buy a GPS receiver:
+following paragraph before you buy a GPS receiver:

-On the other hand, there are two type of GPS data protocols: NMEA 183 version 2.x and the Rockwell Zodiac GPS protocol.
-If you have a Zodiac protocol only GPS (Zodiac 1.x), you are out of luck because it is a proprietary protocol and most of the software does not support it.
+Zodiac protocol only GPS (Zodiac 1.x), you are out of luck because it is a proprietary protocol and

 Known GPS not supported by AGPS

-In the US, you can purchase it from http://www.mobileplanet.com (Teletype brand)
+In the US, you can purchase it from http://www.mobileplanet.com

 In the Europe, here is a list of location: